Stability analysis through folds: An end-loaded elastica with a lever arm: Introduction

-Advances in material science produced highly deformable materials, providing renewed impetus to the field of soft robotics.
+Advances in material science produced highly deformable alloys and polymers, accelerating the development of soft robotics.
 Generally, soft robots employ very flexible structures to generate compliant mechanisms.
-A flexible elastic structure under load can exhibit multiple equilibria, where one equilibrium transitions to another through snap-back instability.
+A flexible elastic structure under load can exhibit multiple equilibria, where one equilibrium may transition to another through snap-back instability under disturbances.
 These bistable or multi-stable systems exhibit large rapid displacements for small stimuli when operated around the regions of instabilities.
 As the system surpasses the initial energy barrier, it transitions to a new state, accompanied by a release of energy.
-In fact, some of the nature's quickest mechanisms seen in Mantis shrimp~\cite{patek2004deadly}, Venus fly trap~\cite{skotheim2005physical} and Humming bird beak~\cite{smith2011} can be attributed to this snap-back instability.
-These mechanisms are extensively used in the design of high performing soft actuators~\cite{luo2024intrinsically}, energy harvesters, switches, triggers, grippers, soft robots~\cite{Jin2023}, deployable and morphing structures~\cite{Yang2023} and haptic devices~\cite{Chen2018}.
-Inspired by the growing range of applications, we aim to investigate the elastica with a lever arm and the dependence of its stability on several parameters.
-These findings could offer invaluable insights in the design of more innovative mechanisms.
-Especially, they signify the distinguished bifurcation diagrams for the analysis of multistable systems in engineering applications.
+Some of nature's quickest mechanisms seen in Mantis shrimp~\cite{patek2004deadly}, Venus fly trap~\cite{skotheim2005physical}, and Hummingbird beak~\cite{smith2011} can be attributed to this snap-back instability.
+These mechanisms are widely used in the design of high-performance soft actuators~\cite{luo2024intrinsically}, soft robots~\cite{Jin2023}, deployable and morphing structures~\cite{Yang2023} and haptic devices~\cite{Chen2018}.
+Inspired by these expanding applications, we aim to investigate elastica with a lever arm and the dependence of its stability on system parameters.
+These findings could offer invaluable insights for designing innovative mechanisms.
+Particularly, this study signifies the distinguished bifurcation diagrams for the analysis of multi-stable systems in engineering applications.

-This article is organized as follows: The section~\ref{sec:Sec1} describes the unconstrained calculus of variation problem with a parameter in the boundary conditions, and describes the associated distinguished bifurcation diagrams.
-In section~\ref{sec:Sec2}, the elastica with an end load acting through a lever arm is formulated.
-A bifurcation analysis on resulting equilibria is also performed.
-In section~\ref{sec:Sec3}, we present several examples investigating the impact of varying parameter on the stability using distinguished bifurcation diagrams.
-Section~\ref{sec:Summary} includes the summary and discussion of the results.
+This article is organized as follows.
+The section~\ref{sec:Sec1} introduces the unconstrained calculus of variation problem with a parameter in the boundary conditions and describes the associated distinguished bifurcation diagrams.
+Section~\ref{sec:Sec2} formulates the elastica with an end load acting through a lever arm.
+A bifurcation analysis of resulting equilibria is also performed.
+In section~\ref{sec:Sec3}, we present several examples investigating the impact of varying parameters on stability using distinguished bifurcation diagrams.
+Finally, section~\ref{sec:Summary} provides a summary and discussion of the results.